TIBCOSoftware/snappydata/docs/aqp.md

 # Overview of Synopsis Data Engine#
 Data volumes from transactional and non-transactional sources have grown exponentially, and as a result, conventional data processing and data visualization technologies have struggled to provide real time analysis on these ever increasing data sets.

 Conventional wisdom has relied on iterating over the entire data set to produce complete and accurate results, while experiencing longer wait times to provide those insights.
 Data scientists and data engineers agree that when it comes to exploratory analytics, the ability to quickly get a directionally correct answer is more important than waiting for long periods of time to get a complete accurate answer.
 This is partly because in most cases, the decision to pursue a certain hypothesis does not change a whole lot whether you get back a 99% accurate answer or a 100% accurate answer.

 The SnappyData Synopsis Data Engine (SDE) offers a novel and scalable solution to the data volume problem.
 SDE uses statistical sampling techniques and probabilistic data structures to answer aggregate class queries, without needing to store or operate over the entire data set.
 The approach trades off query accuracy for quicker response times, allowing for queries to be run on large data sets with meaningful and accurate error information.

 Using SDE, practitioners can populate the engine with synopses of large data sets, and run SQL queries to get answers orders of magnitude faster than querying the complete data set.
 This approach significantly reduces memory requirements, cuts down I/O by an order of magnitude, requires less CPU overall (especially when compared to dealing with large data sets) and reduces query latencies by an order of magnitude.
-With these improvements, users can now perform analytics at the speed of thought without being encumbered by complex infrastructure, massive data load times and long query response times.
+With these improvements, users can now perform analytics faster without being encumbered by complex infrastructure, massive data load times and long query response times.

 For example, for research-based companies (like Gallup), for political polls results, a small sample is used to estimate support for a candidate within a small margin of error